 - A-1.
 No ground based mechanized equipment, including but not limited to tractors or skidders may operate within 100-feet of streams, seeps, springs or wetlands while conducting logging operations. - A-2.
-No tree felling would occur within designated protection buffers except associated with skyline yarding corridors or woody material introduction into stream channels.
-The protection buffers for perennial streams and wetlands would be a minimum of 60-feet and a minimum of 30-feet for intermittent streams.
-Some proposed protection buffers would exceed this minimum as shown in Table 2-7.
-Trees felled to create skyline yarding corridors within the protection buffer must be left where they fall.
-Trees can be felled towards streams but any tree, or portion thereof, directionally felled towards surface water that could land in the bankfull stream channel must be felled during the ODFW inwater work window (July 15 to August 15).
-Buffers are measured from the edge of the bankfull channel on both sides of the stream.
-Buffers would be expanded to include slope breaks where appropriate.
+No tree felling would occur within designated protection buffers except associated with woody material introduction into stream channels.
+Protection buffers for perennial streams and wetlands would be a minimum of 60-feet and a minimum of 30-feet for intermittent streams, except for units outlined in Table 2-7.
+Buffers are measured from the edge of the bankfull channel on both sides of the stream (or wetted area in the case of a pond or wetland).
+Buffers will be expanded to include slope breaks where appropriate.
+Trees can be felled towards streams but any tree, or portion thereof, directionally felled towards surface water that could land in the bankfull stream channel must be felled during the ODFW in-water work window (July 15 to August 15).

-Table 2-7: Proposed Stream Protection Buffers that Exceed the Minimum Standard Due to Slope Breaks or other Topographical Features
+Table 2-7: Proposed Stream Protection Buffers that Exceed the Minimum Standard Due to Slope Breaks or other Topographical Features.

-Unit Stream Protection Buffer - Perennial (ft) Stream Protection Buffer - Intermittent (ft)
+Uni it Stream Protection Buffer - Perennial (ft.)
+Stream Protection Buffer - Intermittent (ft.)

-1 140 •
+1 140 30

-3 100 •
+3 100 50

-4 100 -